Words by Beant K. Dhillon, Visuals by Allison Corr

-Another example of blending: combining love letters/breakup letters with user research.
+Another example of blending: combining love letters or breakup letters with user research.
 I came across this example in the excellent book The Umami Strategy: Stand Out by Mixing Business with Experience Design by Aga Szostek.

-I love this example because I can imagine that it is fun not just for the researchers, but also for the customers, and reveals our emotional relationships with the products, brands, and services we use.
+I love this example because I can imagine that it's fun not just for the researchers, but also for the customers.
+This exercise reveals our emotional relationships with the products, brands, and services we use.